Website Heatmaps – 1 Simple Trick to Analyse Your Users Behavior

 Upon running the split test, I think we had around 2000 views on this split test, we were able to get some other insight due to the heatmaps, which further validates the importance of running heatmaps on your website.

 We can see here, this was what it looked like after we finished running the split tests.
 We can see that a lot of people were clicking the Convertica logo.
-How we can see that is the darker the color, so the more red it is, means that it had more interaction.
+How we can see that the darker the color, the redder it is, which means that it had more interaction.
 Then also the pricing guide.
-We could see that that had a lot of interaction, as well as services contact us, and about us, where people trying to find out more about what we do and who we are.
+We could see that that had a lot of interaction, as well as services contacting us, and about us, where people trying to find out more about what we do and who we are.